paulswartz/registered/README.md

 - Writes the data to `support/ratings/*` for later processing if needed.
 - Will prompt for your AD password, or you can put it in the `AD_PASSWORD` environment variable.
+If you have trouble logging in, set `USERNAME` to your AD account.

 ```
-$ pipenv run hastus_sync (if testing, use "—no-push" to avoid actually updating the rating data on the TM server)
+$ pipenv run hastus_sync # (if testing, use "—no-push" to avoid actually updating the rating data on the TM server)
 ```

 ## Scripts

-For the scripts below, you will have to access the rating folder on hstmtest01 on your local machine to direct it to the right path.
+For the scripts below, you will have to access the rating folder on <TRANSITMASTER_FILE_SERVER> on your local machine to direct it to the right path.
 If you're working from a PC computer, you are all set.
 If you're working from a MAC, follow the instructions below.

 ### Linux/MacOS
 - From your MAC, open finder
 - Click 'Go'
 - Click 'Connect to Server'
-- Type 'smb://HSTMTEST01/c$/Ratings'
+- Type 'smb://<TRANSITMASTER_FILE_SERVER>/c$/Ratings'
 - Access the files at '/Volumes/Ratings/[Rating]' (i.e. /Volumes/Ratings/Winter12202020)

 ## Merge

 Merge a set of rating files together in the Combine directory.
 This step is found under TM-03.05, step 2 in [TransitMaster New Rating Procedure]

 Writes the merged files to `<rating>.pat`, `<rating>.nde`, &c.